kiwanami/emacs-calfw/readme.md

 The 'buffer' destination displays the calendar view as ordinary Emacs applications do.

-The function `cfw:open-calendar-buffer` makes a new calendar buffer (calfw buffer) and displays it by `switch-to-buffer`.
-The major mode of the calfw buffer is `cfw:calendar-mode` and the keymap `cfw:calendar-mode-map` is bound.
+The function `calfw-open-calendar-buffer` makes a new calendar buffer (calfw buffer) and displays it by `switch-to-buffer`.
+The major mode of the calfw buffer is `calfw-calendar-mode` and the keymap `calfw-calendar-mode-map` is bound.

 This destination is easy to use for applications and users, because the buffer is usual application boundary and users know how to use buffers.